-Notice v 10, this is going to be a little different than living in a society where everyone believes the same thing.
-"Blessed are those who have been persecuted for the sake of righteousness, for theirs is the Kingdom of Heaven."
+This is going to be a little different than living in a society where everyone believes the same thing.

+Verse 10 "Blessed are those who have been persecuted for the sake of righteousness, for theirs is the Kingdom of Heaven."

 It's going to be persecution; it's going to be difficult; it's not going to be easy.
 Why do you think that Jesus had to have the temptation first?
-To show all of us that it's not going to be easy; and it's going to be difficult.
+To show all of us that it's not going to be easy; it's going to be difficult!
 That's why Peter wrote, 'If the righteous are saved with great difficulty, where will the sinner and ungodly be?'
 He talks about persecution here.
 Not only persecution, other things are going to happen to you.

-"Blessed are you when they shall reproach you, and shall persecute you, and shall falsely say every wicked thing against you, for My sake" (v 11).
-Because the world hates Jesus.
-It hates the name of Jesus.
-Now, we're going to have bear some of that reproach.
+Verse 11: "Blessed are you when they shall reproach you, and shall persecute you, and shall falsely say every wicked thing against you, for My sake."

+- the world hates Jesus - the world hates the name of Jesus

+We're going to have bear some of that reproach.
 Quite a bit different than being accepted because you're the son of so-and-so, and you live in this house, and you live in this neighborhood, and your father did that, and your mother has done that.
-Why, you're part of a nation.
-Now, you're part of another nation that is to come the Kingdom of God.
-So people are going to persecute you, say false things about you, wicked things against you 'for My sake.'
+You're part of a nation.
+Now, you're part of another nation that is to come, the Kingdom of God.

+People are going to persecute you, say false things about you, wicked things against you 'for My sake.'
 But remember, what I want you to understand with every one of these things: you can take every one of these that we're reading here-the beatitudes-and what do we find in the Gospels?
-Jesus lived by every one of these things and went through every one of these things, and not only was He persecuted, spoken wickedly against, falsely accused, but was killed by them-right?
-So Jesus, in teaching these things, is showing that He Himself also had to live by these things.
+Jesus lived by every one of these things and went through every one of these things, and not only was He persecuted, spoken wickedly against, falsely accused, but was killed by them!
+So, Jesus, in teaching these things, is showing that He Himself also had to live by these things.
 That's amazing when you understand it.
 But here's the attitude we need to take:

-- don't be glum,
+- don't be glum

-- don't be depressed,
+- don't be depressed

-- don't be down and out,
+- don't be down and out

-- don't worry about it.
+- don't worry about it

-"'Rejoice and be filled with joy, for great is your reward in heaven... [which is coming with Christ] ...for in this same manner they persecuted the prophets who were before you'" (v 12).
+Verse 12: "Rejoice and be filled with joy, for great is your reward in heaven... [which is coming with Christ] ...for in this same manner they persecuted the prophets who were before you."

 That's exactly what happened to Jeremiah.
 Look at how they treated him.
 Look at how they treated Isaiah and all the other prophets, because the prophets came along and said, 'Repent!
 Turn to God!
 Get rid of your wickedness!'
-Now Jesus is saying the same thing, but now repentance is for a greater purpose: eternal life! and inheriting the world; living forever; ruling with Christ.
+Now Jesus is saying the same thing, but now repentance is for a greater purpose:

+- eternal life

+- inheriting the world

+- living forever

+- ruling with Christ

 But is here is how we start, and Jesus taught us the way that we need to be.
+Now, as far as the world is concerned, as God looks at it: